 How Does Proton Therapy Work?

 Traditional radiation therapy is delivered by photons (or x-rays).
 X-ray beams can continue beyond the tumor, releasing energy and possibly damaging nearby healthy tissues, known as the exit dose.
-Protons, in proton beam therapy, work differently.
+Protons, in proton therapy, work differently.
 They can be charged to reach the exact depth where a tumor is located, then stop.
 Very little proton radiation continues past the tumor site, so there’s no exit dose.

 During proton therapy, a powerful cyclotron device accelerates and charges the proton particles, so they can damage the DNA of cancer cells to keep them from growing and spreading.
 The protons can be focused directly on the cancer tumor, with very minimal side effects on the surrounding healthy tissue.
 With pencil beam scanning, proton beams can be focused to an even greater extent, resulting in a more precise radiation dose.